triggermesh/docs/docs/guides/creatingasplitter.md

 ![](../assets/images/splitter.png)

-Let's create all the required objects:
+Let's create the required objects:

-- [x] The sockeye target which serves as an event display.
+- [x] The `sockeye` target which serves as an event display.
 - [x] The `PingSource` which produces a JSON array in its payload.
 - [x] The `Splitter` to generate the multiple events.